Itzz-Ryut/DSA-Practice-/README.md

 ## 📂 Folder Structure

-DSA-Practice/
+📂 DSA-Practice/
  ├── Arrays/
-│ └──01_uniqueNumberInArray.cpp
+ │    ├── 01_uniqueNumberInArray.cpp
-│
+ │    └── ...
+ ├── LinkedList/   ← coming soon
+ ├── Strings/      ← coming soon
  └── README.md

 Each folder represents a topic, and each file inside it contains my practice problems for that topic.